-The Tenant Protection Act (Assembly Bill 1482) takes effect January 1, 2020 providing unprecedented new protections for a majority of California renters.
+The Tenant Protection Act (Assembly Bill 1482) took effect January 1, 2020 providing unprecedented new protections for a majority of California renters.
 The law was sponsored by a broad coalition of tenant advocates across the state.

-- Renters are protected from unjust evictions
+- Renters are protected from unjust evictions.

 Under the Tenant Protection Act, eligible renters are protected from unjust evictions.
-This means your landlord must have a valid reason for evicting you as outlined below:
+This means your landlord must have a valid reason for evicting you as outlined below.